 The Capital One Venture Rewards Credit Card is another notable contender for one of the best travel cards.
-Its welcome bonus is 60,000 bonus miles after spending $3,000 with the card within 3 months of opening the account.
+Its welcome bonus is 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.
 Rewards accumulate at a rate of two miles per dollar spent on every purchase made with the card.

 For credit card shoppers looking for a low annual fee and a straightforward earning program, the Capital One Venture Rewards Credit Card is a great choice.
-The Chase Sapphire Preferred® Card’s annual fee is $95 per year starting right away.
 Venture miles are worth one cent each.
 For credit card users focused on travel, the Chase Sapphire Preferred® Card may be a better choice due to its flexibility.

 Editorial Note: Compensation does not influence our recommendations.
 However, we may earn a commission on sales from the companies featured in this post.
 To view our disclosures, click here.
 Opinions expressed here are the author’s alone, and have not been reviewed, approved or otherwise endorsed by our advertisers.
 Reasonable efforts are made to present accurate info, however all information is presented without warranty.
 Consult our advertiser’s page for terms & conditions.